-Around the late 2000s, web designers faced some new roadblocks when smart devices started to dominate.
-Web designers were walking through a digital minefield of cross-compatibility problems when it came time to building websites.
-They had to deal with inconsistencies with window width, screen resolution, different input devices, and numerous other idiosyncrasies that took forever to fix.
+When smart devices began to dominate in the late 2000s, web designers encountered some new challenges.
+When it came to building websites, web designers had to navigate a digital minefield of cross-compatibility issues.
+They had to deal with inconsistencies in window width, screen resolution, different input devices, and a slew of other quirks that took forever to iron out.

-The actual term “responsive web design” was coined by Ethan Marcotte on his blog, A List Apart, in 2010.
-He was more than just a PR spokesman for the movement, however; he also played a major role in developing the best practices for it.
+Ethan Marcotte coined the term “responsive web design” in 2010 on his blog, A List Apart.
+He was more than just a public relations spokesman for the movement; he was also instrumental in developing best practices for it.

 How Responsive Design Works?

-Responsive design enables us to optimize the presence of a web page for many devices with a single piece of source code.
-This allows you to create similar experiences across different devices, or tailor a web page for a specific device.
+With responsive design, we can optimize a web page’s presence for multiple devices with a single piece of source code.
+This enables you to create similar experiences across multiple devices or to customize a web page for a specific device.

 There are three main technical components of responsive web design:

-Fluid grids enable your design to adapt based on the user’s hardware and software.
-The main concept behind a fluid (responsive) grid is that the layout adjusts according to the client’s browsing environment.
+Fluid grids allow your design to adapt based on the hardware and software of the user.
+A fluid (responsive) grid’s main concept is that the layout adapts to the client’s browsing environment.

-Methods used to create a fluid grid involve sizing content with relative (i.e. percentage) units coupled with the use of CSS media queries.
-Fixed grids, on the other hand, use absolute units such as pixels or centimeters.
+The methods for creating a fluid grid include sizing content with relative (i.e. percentage) units and using CSS media queries.
+In contrast, fixed grids use absolute units such as pixels or centimeters.

-Another important part of responsive web design is getting the media to adapt to the browsing environment.
-Some of the elements on the page may need to be resized, or removed from the display completely for certain devices.
-The resources below show you how to use tags and relative units for responsive media elements.
+Another critical aspect of responsive web design is adapting the media to the browsing environment.
+For certain devices, some of the elements on the page may need to be resized or removed entirely.
+The following resources demonstrate how to use tags and relative units for responsive media elements.

 Fluid grids don’t address all of the problems posed by the growing number of different screen sizes: